Moeka Minami

-Moeka Minami (南 萌華, Minami Moeka) is a Japanese professional footballer who plays as a defender for Italian Serie A club AS Roma and the Japan women's national team.
+Moeka Minami (南 萌華, Minami Moeka) is a Japanese professional footballer who plays as a defender for Women's Super League club Brighton & Hove Albion and the Japan national team.

 Early life

 Minami was born in Saitama Prefecture on 7 December 1998.
 She attended high school in Saitama Prefectural Nanryō High School.
 She graduated from University of Tsukuba Physical Education College in 2021.
-She begun her youth career when she joined the junior youth team of Urawa Red Diamonds Ladies.
+She began her youth career when she joined the junior youth team of Urawa Red Diamonds Ladies.

 Club career

 Urawa Reds

 She was promoted to Nadeshiko League club Urawa Reds from the youth team in 2017.

 AS Roma

 On 24 July 2022, Minami signed a two-year contract with Italian Serie A club Roma.
-She made her debut for the club on 19 August 2022 in a 3-1 UEFA Champions League win against Glasgow City.
+She made her debut for the club on 19 August 2022 in a 3–1 UEFA Champions League win against Glasgow City.
 On 10 September 2022, she scored her first goal for the club in a Serie A match against AC Milan.
-Later in the same month, she scored again for the club in a 4-1 win against Sparta Praha in the UEFA Champions League.
+Later in the same month, she scored again for the club in a 4–1 win against Sparta Praha in the UEFA Champions League.
 On 5 November, Minami won her first silverware with Roma as they beaten Juventus in a penalty shootout in the 2022 Supercoppa Italiana.
+On 29 April 2023, she helped Roma clinched the 2022–23 Serie A title in a 2–1 win against Fiorentina, their first league title in club history.

+On 8 February 2024, Minami penned a two-year contract extension with Roma which keeps her with the club until 30 June 2026.
+She won her second Serie A title back to back with Roma at the end of the 2023–24 Serie A season.